 Boasting a liter of total storage and an ultra-wide mouth, the Weck Tulip is highly functional for storing and preserving food.
 While it is only slightly larger in volume than a quart-sized jar, the large opening is a key differentiator that our testers found extremely useful when serving or packing the jar.
 Furthermore, the three-piece glass lid provides a flat spot on which you can very easily stack another Weck jar of practically any size.
 The drawback to this lid style is that they are fragile, and it is easy to lose the small metal clips necessary to secure them.
 We're willing to look past this since the gaskets allow this jar to be pressure-canned as well.
 If you value quality equally to function but don't much care about the price point, then we would suggest you look into the Weck Tulip Jar.

-The opening is accordingly small compared to other jars, though our testers could get items in and out without much fuss.
-Compared to other jars, the glass and wire closure both seem notably thinner on the Encheng Glass Jar.
-We wouldn't suspect that such a small jar would come with robust accouterments — though it is worth noting that these jars will provide a far superior seal in comparison to your store-bought spice jars.
+The opening is small compared to other jars, though we were able to get items in and out without much fuss.
+The glass and wire closure on the Encheng Glass Jar seem both seem notably thinner than usual.
+We wouldn't suspect that such a small jar would come with robust accouterments — though it is worth noting that these jars will provide a far superior seal compared to your store-bought spice jars.

 Earning the second-highest score overall, our testers were very pleased with the Kilner Square Clip Top Jar.
 Like other high-end models, it is evident that this mason jar was built with both aesthetic and function in mind.
 The design has a classic finish that would compliment any kitchen or pantry, and if that isn't reason enough to catch your interest, this model had some of the highest scores in both seal and versatility.